vantage-sh/docs.vantage.sh/docs/jira.md

           <img alt="Creating a resource report ticket for Jira" width="100%" src="/img/jira-red.png" />
         </div>
       </td>
-      <td>The corresponding Jira Issue is currently in the Jira "To Do" status.</td>
+      <td>The corresponding Jira issue is currently in the Jira "To Do" status.</td>
     </tr>
     <tr>
       <td>